Tohatsu 60 HP outboard motor MFS60A

 - With a Whaly 500 you can reach over 60 kilometers per hour.

-- With a rubber dinghy you can reach speeds of more than 60 kilometres per hour.
+- With a rubber boat, speeds of more than 60 kilometres per hour are achievable.

-- With the Topcraft 565 with a boat weight of 600 kilograms, you can sail with a 60 hp outboard motor to a maximum speed of more than 60 kilometers per hour.
+- With the Topcraft 565 with a boat weight of 600 kilograms, you can sail with a 60 hp outboard motor up to a top speed of more than 60 kilometers per hour.

 - With the Riomar 515 sloop with a boat weight of 370 kilograms, you can sail with a 60 hp outboard motor up to a maximum speed of 55 kilometers per hour.